-And they’re doing it all while playing video games.
+And they’re doing it while playing video games.

-Electronic sports (aka esports) are growing at an exponential rate – so fast that more people are watching tournaments for games like League of Legends than the Super Bowl and the NBA Finals combined.
+Electronic sports (aka esports) are growing at an exponential rate—so fast that more people worldwide are watching tournaments for games like League of Legends than the Super Bowl and the NBA Finals combined.
 Fans cheer for professional esports teams just as they would cheer for the Reds, and they purchase jerseys of their favorite player.

 On the collegiate level, esports has seen this growth, too.
 NKU has its own club, which Ryan Guard founded two years ago.

-Guard realized there were no groups for competitive gaming on campus.
-They officially formed last year, bring together disparate talented gamers on campus.
+Guard realized NKU had no groups for competitive gaming.
+They officially formed last year, bringing together disparate talented gamers on campus.

 In their first season, they’ve seen great success.